ramdev604/pes_pd/README.md

 ## OpenLANE Design Stages

 OpenLANE flow consists of several stages.
 By default all flow steps are run in sequence.
 Each stage may consist of multiple sub-stages.
-OpenLANE can also be run interactively as shown [here][25].
+OpenLANE can also be run interactively..

 1. *Synthesis*
     1. `yosys` - Performs RTL synthesis